Rome, Floyd County to get $30M from stimulus funds

-Rome, Floyd County and Cave Spring are expected to receive a $30 million allocation from the American Rescue Plan Acts funds.
+Rome, Floyd County and Cave Spring are expected to receive a $30 million allocation from the American Rescue Plan Act funds.

 The allocation is part of a stimulus package, similar to the CARES Act passed in March 2020, but with some significant changes.
 The first stimulus package only sent funds directly to some of Georgia's most populous areas while others were distributed through the state.